jgalvalisi/airflow/ETL-Process/readme.md

 - When we've done that, we will be able to answer the following business questions:

    - What are the nationalities that booked the most?
 And not considering people from Portugal?
-   - How are the prices evolution over the year considering the type of hotel?
+   - How have prices evolved throughout the year taking into account the type of hotel?
    - Number of reservations per day
    - Share of reservations per hotel type (City Hotel or Resort Hotel)
    - Cancellation Distributions according to different parameters